onodu/NumberConverter/README.md

 Output:
 - a, raised to power n.

-Use binary exponentiation.
+Use boost::multiprecision::pow(MPI, unsigned).
 Implementation is not interesting.

 ### Procedure toString
 Input: